 Recycle & Compost

 Finally, for all the items that just can’t be reused, send them back to the earth.
 Composting is a great way to get rid of organic scraps from the kitchen and beyond.
-Don’t think that you have to invest in a large garden composter, these days miniature kitchen models, with built in carbon filters, stylish stainless steel construction and modern shapes are all the rage.
+Don’t think that you have to invest in a large garden composter, these days miniature kitchen models, with built-in carbon filters, stylish stainless steel construction, and modern shapes are all the rage.
 A small capacity keeps odors to a minimum and makes it easy to carry and move with almost a full week’s worth of compost.
-For recycleables, you shouldn’t have many!
+For recyclables, you shouldn’t have many!
 Going zero-waste means eliminating the plastic before it gets to you.
-Remember your jars for bulk items, bags for product and reusable storage boxes for takeaway.
+Remember your jars for bulk items, bags for products and reusable storage boxes for takeaway.

-For a wood floor that embodies zero-waste, check out our 1875 Collection; a beautiful engineered veneer that efficiently utilizes nearly 100% of the hardwood lumber used during its production.
+For a wood floor that embodies zero-waste, check out our 1875 Collection; a beautifully engineered veneer that efficiently utilizes nearly 100% of the hardwood lumber used during its production.